AadityaKachhadiya/deceptron/README.md

 D-IPG is intended for amortized inverse-problem regimes where:

 - many inverse solves share the same forward family,
-- classical Gauss--Newton or Levenberg--Marquardt solves are expensive,
+- classical Gauss-Newton or Levenberg-Marquardt solves are expensive,
 - first-order methods are cheap but unreliable or slow,
 - a learned reverse operator can be trained once and reused.